GoogleChrome/web.dev/src/site/content/en/secure/security-headers-cheat-sheet/index.md

 ## X-Frame-Options {: #xfo}

-Being embedded in a malicious website may allow attackers to invoke unintended actions by the user with [clickjacking](https://portswigger.net/web-security/clickjacking).
+If a malicious website can embed your site as an iframe, this may allow attackers to invoke unintended actions by the user with [clickjacking](https://portswigger.net/web-security/clickjacking).
 Also, Spectre-type attacks give malicious websites a chance to eavesdrop the content of an embedded website.